 Notes

-- You can store the cookies in an airtight container at room temperature with as slice of sandwich bread and they will stay soft for up to a week.
+- Storing baked cookies: You can store these cookies in an airtight container at room temperature with as slice of sandwich bread and they will stay soft for up to a week.
+The bread will provide moisture to keep them soft.
+Place the piece of bread off to the side in the container or place a small piece of parchment paper between the bread and the cookies so they don’t stick together.

-- You can store the cookie dough in the fridge for up to 3 days and freeze it for 3 to 6 months.
+- Storing cookie dough: You can store the cookie dough in the fridge for up to 3 days.
+I suggest scooping and rolling into individual dough balls first or the dough will get too hard to scoop.
+You can also freeze it for 3 to 6 months.
 I recommend thawing before baking.

 Nutrition